cloudant-labs/cloudant-introduction-course/Part 13 - Dates.md

 This is part 13: "Dates".

 We saw earlier in this course that JSON only natively models strings, numbers, booleans, objects & arrays.
-A common data type is to store a date or date/time value in a database.
+A common use-case is to store a date or date/time value in a database.
 Here's some ideas on how that can be achieved with Cloudant.

 ![](slides/Slide96.png)